-Australia has one of the highest pet-ownership rates in the world, with over 63%1 of households having a pet.
-The relationship between children and pets can provide wonderful benefits including introducing the child to having responsibility, and developing the important skills that come interacting with and caring for another being.
-Pets are such a part of our culture, that over 83%1 of people have had an animal companion during their childhood years so it is not surprising that many parents feel their family will not be complete until they have a pet.
+Australia has one of the highest pet-ownership rates in the world, with over 63% of households having a pet.
+The relationship between children and pets can provide wonderful benefits including introducing the child to having responsibility, and developing the important skills that come with interacting and caring for another being.
+Pets are such a part of our culture, that over 83% of people have had an animal companion during their childhood years so it is not surprising that many parents feel their family will not be complete until they have a pet.

 Owning a pet dog can be a fantastic experience for the entire family, but parents need to be fully aware of the responsibilities of bringing a dog into the household, especially one with young children, and need to work actively to ensure that the experience of both the children and the dog are good ones.